maxtogit/screenshot/README.md

-Python script for taking screenshots from command line or compiled exe file with configuration file
+Python script for taking screenshots from command line or exe file with configuration file

 The configuration file is ini.json:
 {"bbox": "0,0,1920,1080", "save_all_screens": true, "folder_to_save": "D:/Python/Screenshot/dist"}